 Frequency of Misdiagnosis With Irritable Bowel Syndrome

 Unfortunately, misdiagnosis is fairly common when it comes to IBS, mainly because there is no physical abnormality to test for.
-The constipation, bloating, diarrhea and abdominal pain that characterize IBS can be extreme and alarming, but since they are not exclusive to IBS, the symptoms can lead sufferers to suspect a more serious illness.
+Constipation, bloating, diarrhea and abdominal pain that characterize IBS can be extreme and alarming, but since they are not exclusive to IBS, the symptoms can lead sufferers to suspect a more serious illness.

 Navigating the uncertainty can be difficult, but good education on the nature of IBS and learning about the warning signs of other disorders are important steps to a swift diagnosis and effective treatment.